AdityaSatrio7/Telegram-EVM-storage-bot/README.md

 2. The user sends their wallet address
 3. The bot validates the address using both regex and Web3 validation
 4. If valid, the bot stores:
-  Telegram user ID
+  Telegram user ID,
-  Telegram username (if available)
+  Telegram username (if available),
-  Wallet address
+  Wallet address,
   Registration timestamp

 5. The bot confirms successful registration to the user